minimagick/minimagick/README.md

 In Rails you'll probably want to set `MiniMagick.logger = Rails.logger`.

-### Metal
+## Tools

-If you want to be close to the metal, you can use ImageMagick's command-line tools directly.
+If you prefer not to use the `MiniMagick::Image` abstraction, you can use ImageMagick's command-line tools directly:

 ```rb
 MiniMagick.convert do |convert|